matthewngc/MatthewNg_T1A3/README.md

         player_board[row][col] = 'F'
 ```

 Per the above function, the player can place a flag on a space by including an 'F' after the coordinate of the space.
 They can also remove a flag by repeating this step.

+### *Error Handling: If the player attempts to reveal a flagged space*

-Considerations have also been included in the show_space function to prevent a flagged tile from being revealed:
+Considerations have been included in the show_space function to prevent a flagged tile from being revealed by using the below if statement:

 ```python
     if player_board[row][col] == 'F':